MM-Nazari/Advanced-Programming-Projetcs/README.md

 ## Project Description

-### Midterm: Guass Elimination
+### Midterm: Mafia
-For a detailed project description, please refer to the [Project Description PDF](./Project0/LinearAlgebra_Project00.pdf). <br />
+For a detailed project description, please refer to the [Project Description PDF](./Midterm/AP-Spring2021-MidtermProject.pdf).
-The results report is provided in the [Project Report PDF](./Project0/توضیحات%20پروژه.pdf)

-### Final: Jabr Scanner
+### Final: Clash Royale
-For a detailed project description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).
+For a detailed project description, please refer to the [Project Description PDF](./Final/AP-Spring2021-FinalProject.pdf).

 ## IDE
-This project is developed using Pycharm.
+This project is developed using IntelliJ.

 ## Installation
 Step-by-step instructions on how to get the development environment running:

 ### Steps
 1. Clone repository to your local system.
-2. Launch PyCharm.
+2. Launch IntelliJ.
 3. Click on File > Open.
 4. Navigate to the folder where you cloned the repository and select the project folder.
 5. Click the Run button ![Run Image](./Pycharm_Run.PNG) to start the project.
+* For Midterm Project run both Client and Server.